 In terms of improving speed and PR’s, taking in carbohydrates is the best way to do that since carbohydrates are the quickest fuel source to be used and oxidized by the body.

-Overall, the performance benefits of the keto diet and using fat as fuel are unlikely to outweigh high-carb fueling strategies, which can prevent bonking and hitting the wall.
+Overall, the performance benefits of the keto diet and using fat as fuel are unlikely to outweigh high-carb fueling strategies, which can prevent bonking and hitting the wall in a marathon.

 However, future research is needed.